abishek2001/krypto-frontend_task/README.md

 - Clone this repo
 - `npm install` - To install the dependencies
-- `npm run server` - To start the JSON server
 - `npm start` - To start the react app